If you’re considered switching colleges and want to learn how to write a college transfer essay, read on.

 You should avoid the following in your college transfer essay:

 Your transfer essay isn’t the only application material the admissions committee will consider.
 However, it can play a large role in their selection process.
-In a recent survey, it was found that almost half of all participating colleges stated the transfer essay have considerable or moderate importance.
+In a recent survey, it was found that almost half of all participating colleges stated the transfer essay has considerable or moderate importance.

 Hence, it’s essential you spend an adequate amount of time perfecting your essay to ensure it helps rather than harms your chances of acceptance.